 The advisor-sold version of South Carolina’s 529 college savings plan offers slightly more investment options but with higher overall fees.
 However, this option provides professional guidance from a qualified financial advisor.
 This individual can work with you to tailor an investment portfolio and a college savings road map designed for your unique financial circumstances and goals.

 How Do I Enroll in the Future Scholar 529 College Savings Plan Advisor Program?

 You can enroll in the program through a financial advisor, who would navigate you through the enrollment and investment selection process.
-The individual would then help build a long-term, personalized college savings initiative.
+The individual would then help build a long-term, personalized college savings strategy.

 How Much Does the South Carolina Advisor 529 Plan Cost?

 Each portfolio in the plan with the exception of the FDIC-insured option, carries a total annual asset-based fee which factors in fees for program management, state administration and marketing.
-This total fee currently ranges from 0.34% to 2.04% depending on which portfolio you choose, as well as its share class or pricing alternative as it’s known in this plan.
+This total fee currently ranges from 0.00% to 2.01%, depending on the portfolio and share class or pricing alternative as it’s called in this plan.
 You can choose from the available share classes for any portfolio.
 For example, you can invest in an aggressive growth static portfolio for share Class A. Or you can pick the same for share Class C. The fees will vary for each, even though you’re investing in the same exact portfolio.

 Below are some details about how fees break down based on different share classes.

 - Maximum Initial Sales Charge (Pricing Alternative A, AG, AX): 3.75%

 - Maximum Deferred Sales Charge: (Pricing Alternative C): 1.00%